-During 2020, the Company contributed \$65 million to its U.S. pension plans and \$78 million to non-U.S. pension plans compared to contributions of \$35 million to U.S. plans and \$87 million to non-U.S. plans in 2019.
+During 2021, the Company contributed \$35 million to its U.S. pension plans and \$95 million to non-U.S. pension plans compared to contributions of \$65 million to U.S. plans and \$78 million to non-U.S. plans in 2020.

 In the U.S., contributions to the tax-qualified defined benefit plans are based on ERISA guidelines and the Company generally expects to maintain a funded status of 80% or more of the liability determined in accordance with the ERISA guidelines.
-In 2020, the Company made \$30 million of contributions to non-qualified plans and \$35 million to its qualified plans.
-The Company expects to contribute approximately \$37 million to its U.S. pension plans in 2021, including \$7 million to the U.S. qualified plans to meet ERISA funding requirements and \$30 million to its non-qualified plans.
+In 2021, the Company made \$30 million of contributions to non-qualified plans and \$5 million to its qualified plans.
+The Company expects to contribute approximately \$31 million to its non-qualified U.S. pension plans in 2022.
+The Company is not required to make any contributions to its U.S. qualified plan in 2022.